cleskowsky/cleskowsky.github.io/til.md

 {% highlight bash %}
 # ControlMaster
 #
 # Reuse connections when re-connecting to a host with an already established
 # one.
 (Note: The directory ~/.ssh/sockets must already exist.)
 Host *
     ControlMaster auto
     ControlPath ~/.ssh/sockets/%r@%h-%p
     ControlPersist 600
 {% endhighlight %}

+# Subversion

+{% highlight bash %}
+# Cherry pick a changeset from the specified branch in the repo
+svn merge -c x ^/operations

+# Show the most recent commit
+svn log -l 1
+{% endhighlight %}

 # Tailwindcss